tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-mac.md

 * iPhone OS
 * iPhoneSimulator

-You will not be able to compile the OS X desktop version of LiveCode unless you install some older OS X SDKs; see the next section for details.
+You will not be able to compile the OS X desktop version of unless you install some older OS X SDKs; see the next section for details.

 ### Optional dependencies

-By default, LiveCode is compiled for a large number of versions of iPhoneSimulator, and requires quite a lot of Apple SDKs to be installed.
+By default, OXT is compiled for a large number of versions of iPhoneSimulator, and requires quite a lot of Apple SDKs to be installed.

 Create a directory on your hard disk (say, `/Applications/Xcode-Dev/`).